Namibia, A Land of Contrasts

 £4,240 per person for single / sole occupancy.

-Early booking prices are subject to availability and are capacity controlled.
+Early booking discounts are £1,000 per couple or £500 per single traveller and are subject to availability and are capacity controlled.
 Please enquire for further details.

-- Okaukuejo Bush Chalet: Add £30 per person to the 2014 tour price (for twin, double or single)
+- Okaukuejo Bush Chalet: Add £25 per person (for twin, double or single)

-- Okaukuejo Waterhole Chalet: Add £45 per person to the 2014 tour price (for twin, double or single)
+- Okaukuejo Waterhole Chalet: Add £35 per person (for twin or double, not available for sole occupancy)

-- Okaukuejo Premier Waterhole Chalet: Add £85 per person to the 2014 tour price (for twin or double occupancy only)
+- Okaukuejo Premier Waterhole Chalet: Add £85 per person (for twin or double, not available for sole occupancy)

-- Namutoni Bush Chalet: Add £30 per person to the 2014 tour price (for twin, double or single)
+- Namutoni Bush Chalet: Add £35 per person (for twin, double or single)

-New for 2014, Okonjima Plains Camp, formerly known as Main Camp, will feature a central lapa with a lounge and restaurant, an open fire-place and a swimming pool.
-The tour price includes accommodation in spacious and very comfortable "view rooms" that overlook the bush and mountains.
-Subject to availability you may upgrade to even more spacious, "luxury view rooms" that are being completed by late 2013.
-All Plains Camp rooms have private facilities.
-The supplement for the brand new luxury view room accommodation is shown below, again this is the total amount to add, not a per night charge.
+At Okonjima Plains Camp accommodation is in spacious and comfortable "standard" rooms (anything but standard in our opinion!) that overlook the bush.
+Subject to availability you may upgrade to even more spacious and luxurious "view rooms".
+The supplement for the new luxury view room accommodation is shown below, once again this is the total amount to add not a per night charge.

-- Okonjima View Rooms: Add £145 per person to the 2014 tour price (for twin or double occupancy only)
+- Okonjima Deluxe View Rooms: Add £135 per person (for twin or double occupancy only)

 Not included in the tour price are items of a personal nature, or certain specialised activities that may interest a limited number of people, for instance sightseeing flights and extra game drives.
 Some of these optional activities will be bookable in advance and details will be circulated to all guests prior to departure.
 If you'd like more specific details now, please contact us.